gabrielsoltz/metahub/README.md

 # Description

 **MetaHub** is an [ASFF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) security context enrichment and command line utility for [AWS Security Hub](https://aws.amazon.com/security-hub).

-Using **MetaHub**, you can enrich your security findings with **your** context to use that context for filtering, deduplicating, grouping, reporting, automating, suppressing, or updating and enrichment directly in AWS Security Hub.
+Using **MetaHub**, you can enrich your security findings with **your** context to use that context for filtering, deduplicating, grouping, reporting, automating, suppressing, or updating and enrichment directly in AWS Security Hub. **MetaHub** interacts with reading/writing from AWS Security Hub API or directly from ASFF files.
+You can combine these sources as you want to enrich your findings further.

 <p align="center">
   <img src="docs/imgs/diagram-metahub.drawio.png" alt="Diagram" width="850"/>